LouisGJBertrand/KeyPHP/readme.txt

 	provides classes to identify the app and more. its automatically imported to your project

-	- « stdio » : a class that comes with the bundle.
+	- « STDio » : a class that comes with the bundle.
 	This library helps the programmer to make an interface between the user and the programme.